osmandapp/OsmAnd-misc/osm-live/Readme.md

     (relation(bw.b);) ->.c;
     (relation(bn.b);.c;) ->.c;
 ```

+!!![MISSING INFO]!!!

+We need to start with what do we want to achieve that should be in the file.
+To calculate the difference
+Then we can put:

+**Query**
+Explanation of query

+**Unused data in after file**
+not a problem because the data is complete or a problem?

+**Unnecessary data in before file**
+ Explain type of unnecessary data source and solution with generate-relation-osm

+ !!![MISSING INFO]!!!

+If the relation changed itself when we retreive members (nodes and ways), after retrieving all member's relations (even if incompleted - without all the members included!!!), the data is stored to `*_before_rel.obf` and `*_after_rel.obf`:

 Note. `*_before_rel.obf` and `*_after_rel.obf` - needs only for find nodes/ways with propagated relation tags.
 Relations can be created/modified/deleted and need to be sure that these changes is correctly processing in all their members.

 ### OSM - Merge data `*_after_rel_m.osm`, utility `generate-relation-osm`